-Steady State Voltage Criteria for 500 kV
+Steady State and Post Fault Voltage Criteria for 500 kV

 The allowable operating voltage range for the 500 kV transmission system is 100% to 110% of nominal, or 500 to 550 kV.
 This range is different from other voltage levels because equipment used on the 500 kV system is nominally rated at 525 kV +/-5%.
+This criterion applies to both steady state and post fault conditions.

 Thermal Ratings

-Transmission conductor continuous rating is based on 25C (77F) ambient air at 1.4 mph (2 ft/sec), 50C conductor temperature rise, and 75C (167F) maximum operating temperature unless conditions dictate otherwise (e.g., some conductors and lines may be specifically designed for higher operating temperatures).
+Transmission conductor continuous summer rating is based on 25C (77F) ambient air at 1.4 mph (2 ft/sec), 50C conductor temperature rise, and 75C (167F) maximum operating temperature unless conditions dictate otherwise (e.g., some conductors and lines may be specifically designed for higher operating temperatures).
+Winter transmission conductor continuous thermal ratings are 125% of the summer rating, during the winter months November - February, or any time ambient temperatures are below 0C (32F).
 This rating is entered as Rate A in the powerflow base cases.
 Unacceptable conductor loading can be mitigated by system improvements or, in some cases, an Overload Mitigation Scheme (OMS) that changes system conditions to mitigate the overload.
 The use of an OMS is evaluated on a case-by-case basis, with no assurance that NWMT will accept or use an OMS.

+Emergency ratings for transmission conductors are developed on a case by case basis, and are dependent on conductor size, line voltage and available ground clearance under elevated conductor temperature conditions.
+Under emergency conditions for standard conductors (e.g. not "high temp" conductors), conductor temperatures are limited to 100C (212F) or less, and thermal ratings are limited to 125% of the seasonal rating for up to 30 minutes.

 Transformer rating is based on the following: